 Everything must change is not a book for you if your theology is comfortable and settled.

-McLaren writes disturbing books, and if you are very comfortable in
+McLaren writes disturbing books, and if you are very settled in

-your Christianity, and don't want the boat rocked, then may I suggest
+your Christianity, and do not want the boat rocked, then may I suggest

 you go else where for your reading material.
 He starts asking questions

 that will certainly take you out of your comfort zone.

 He suggests that being saved and having your place in heaven assured is only the very first step of the Christian faith.
 God then expects us to go on and make a difference in his world; or, as Jesus put it, bear fruit.

 Jesus' message is not actually about escaping this troubled world for cloud nine's blissful shores, as is popular assumed, but instead is ensuring that God's will is being done on this troubled earth as it is in heaven.